 Road-trip tips for a safe drive

-With winter finally behind us and school holidays coming up, it’s the perfect time to dust off the cobwebs and head out on a road trip.
+With school holidays coming up, it’s the perfect time to dust off the cobwebs and head out on a road trip.

 It’s good to remember that school holidays can be high risk times on Tasmanian roads.
 There are usually more cars and recreational vehicles, drivers can be distracted or tired and many will be driving an unfamiliar route.